The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Proof of Theorems and via the level-line coupling

 \section{Proof of Theorems~\ref{thm:touch-BCLE-4} and~\ref{thm:CR-BCLE-4} via the level-line coupling}

-In this short section, we provide proofs of Theorems~\ref{thm:touch-BCLE-4} and~\ref{thm:CR-BCLE-4} via the coupling of Gaussian free fields and $\SLE_4$-type curves.
-These results were established in~\cite{ASW19}, but for the sake of completeness, we include a proof here.
-Before heading into the proof, we make some comments on alternative strategies.
+In this short section, we provide proofs of Theorems~\ref{thm:touch-BCLE-4} and~\ref{thm:CR-BCLE-4} via the coupling of Gaussian free fields and $\SLE_4$-type curves. {These results are implicit in~\cite{ASW19}.
+For completeness, and to make this implication explicit, we include the proof here.} Before heading into the proof, we make some comments on alternative strategies.
 A natural approach is to show that $\BCLE_\kappa(\tilde\rho)$ converges in distribution to $\BCLE_4(\rho)$ (e.g., following the strategy of~\cite{Leh23}), and take the limit $\kappa \uparrow 4$ in Theorems~\ref{thm:touch-BCLE-simple} and~\ref{thm:CR-BCLE-simple}.
 However, this would require simultaneously controlling a countable collection of loops (or equivalently, the \emph{branching} $\SLE_\kappa(\tilde\rho;\kappa-6-\tilde\rho)$ process), which is more difficult to handle.
 Yet another possible approach is to prove the analogous conformal welding statements as Theorems~\ref{thm:weld-BCLE} and~\ref{thm:weld-BCLE-non-simple} for $\gamma=2$ (critical) Liouville quantum gravity surfaces, which we believe is of independent interest.